ProxiBlue/m2-hyva-playwright/README.md

 At this point, you will be ready to run the base Hyva tests, against the Hyva example website.
 Check the config file https://github.com/ProxiBlue/m2-hyva-playwright/blob/main/src/apps/hyva/config.json where you can see the site urls defined.
-In this cas, they are all teh same. (you will make edits to this later when you setup your own app)
+In this cas, they are all the same. (you will make edits to this later when you setup your own app)

-The -dev (as example is the environment used in commands below), so you can run tests against multiple hosts (live/uat/dev etc)
-You can run: `npx yarn workspace hyva test-{environment}` in the root folder to run the tests. eg `yarn workspace hyva test-dev`
+You can run tests against multiple hosts (live/uat/dev etc) You can run: `npx yarn workspace hyva test-{environment}` in the root folder to run the tests. eg `yarn workspace hyva test-dev`

 OR you can run it from the app base folder